With scripture, we absolutely prove (100%) that Jesus was “not” speaking symbolically in the Bread of Life Discourse – John Chapter 6:22-71

 It is of the miraculous; it’s supernatural.

-Some believe, after Jesus finished telling everyone “several times” to eat his flesh and drink his blood, he “renounced” all that he said with verse 63?!
+After Jesus finished telling everyone “several times” to eat his flesh and drink his blood, some believe Jesus “renounced” all that he said with verse 63?!

 Is that the work of a great teacher?
 Confusion?
 Misleading, about eternal life?